-I never was one for lectures.
-When I was forced to sit in class, my mind would always tend to wander.
+Never one for lectures, I always hated sitting in class.
+My mind would always tend to wander.

 On one cold evening in 2011, I was in a marketing class where our teacher was reviewing material for the upcoming midterm.
 Dreading the midterm, I started to daydream about all of the places that I’d rather be than in class getting ready to take the midterm.

 I’ve never been good at remembering things (which explains my continuous fear of tests–I still have nightmares about some of them from my undergraduate to this day), and not wanting to forget the places that I was dreaming up, I jumped on Google Maps and created a map that I called “Joe’s Adventure and Bucket List Map.”
 This map quickly grew to contain hundreds of locations that I hope to visit someday.
 I maintained the list for years, and the full, current map is available above.